 - In addition to the standard family photos, bring in some extra décor or plants to make your office feel more warm, cozy, and inviting.
 You spend a lot of time here….do what you can to give it a more homey feel.

 - If you have a favorite coffee creamer, bring a container to work.
 It will make your office coffee so much more enjoyable.
 The same goes if you’re a tea drinker…bring your favorites and refuse to settle for the generic office selection.

 Enjoy “Me-Time” Alone in the Car

 - Listen to music you love, but the rest of your family hates.

 - Begin listening to Podcasts.
-I’m not a follower of anyone specifically but like to peek around the Apple Podcast app and have found really interesting podcasts that range from Crystal Paine to Reality Steve to Freakonomics Radio
+I’m not a follower of anyone specifically but like to peek around the Apple Podcast app and have found really interesting podcasts that range from Crystal Paine to Reality Steve to Freakonomics Radio.

-- Listen to a good book you’ve been meaning to read.
+Listen to a good book you’ve been meaning to read.
 You can either download audiobooks from your library (although you’ll likely find yourself on a waiting list for most new releases) or download books from Amazon.

-- Some of the books I’ve recently listened to are:
+Some of the books I’ve enjoyed are:

 - The Road Home – the final book in the “Broken Road” series by Richard Paul Evans.
 It’s a nice, easy yet thought-provoking series about redemption and second chances.